-A bright and spacious one bedroom mansion style flat on second floor of well-maintained purpose built block (built 1934) quietly and conveniently located in a cobbled street within easy reach of Kings Cross, St Pancras and Euston mainline and Mornington Crescent tube stations, as well as Camden Town's multiple shops and restaurants.
+A bright and spacious two bedroom mansion style flat with private patio on ground floor of well-maintained purpose built block (built 1934) quietly and conveniently located in a cobbled street within easy reach of Kings Cross, St Pancras and Euston mainline and Mornington Crescent tube stations, as well as Camden Town and Granary Square's multiple shops and restaurants.
 Entry system.
 Gas centrally heated.
-Double glazed.
+Double glazed throughout.
 Good condition.
-Use of well maintained rear patio garden.
-Large bike storage area.
-Chain free.
+Exclusive use of rear garden.

 Ground rent: £10 p.a.